Google Scholar Guide: How to Use Google Scholar for Legal and Academic Research?

-How to use Google Scholar Search
+How to use Google Scholar?

 To learn how to use Google Scholar, we will take the help of an example.
-We will start with the basic search options of Google Scholar, then move on the advanced search and search wildcards for filtering.
+We will start with the basic search options of Google Scholar, then move on to the advanced search and search wildcards for filtering.
 To make it easier to manage our searched links, we will see how to create a library of saved links and organize it with labels (just like Gmail).
 This will help us in future search sessions.

 Google Scholar also makes it easy even if you don’t know any referencing style; it creates ready-made references for papers/articles/documents we want to cite.
 Not just that, because of Scholar’s integration with other referencing systems, you can simply import references in the format accepted by any of the 4 referencing systems: BibTex, RefWorks, RefMan, and EndNote.

-How to Access Google Scholar in Browser?
+How to Access Google Scholar in a Browser?